Table of Contents[Hide][Show]

 I’m a sucker for a good show.
 My first introduction to the Royal Lahaina Resort involved its “Myths of Maui” lu’au, and it didn’t disappoint.
 Touted as the island’s oldest lu’au, the passionate performers engaged the audience, causing enthusiastic applause and even a few cat calls for the dancers.
 Apparently, only beautiful people perform in Myths of Maui!

-I’ll admit, though, my first impression of the Royal Lahaina Resort’s exterior reminded me of a high-rise from the 1970s.
-The exterior building looks rather stark.
+The Royal Lahaina Resort’s exterior reminded me of a stark high-rise from the 1970s.
 But then I walked inside.
 The lobby presents a charming homage to Maui, without being kitschy.
-Framed retro PanAm posters and island photographs add a lovely historical feel.
+Framed retro PanAm Airlines posters and island photographs add a lovely historical feel.
 Local artisans sell high-quality crafts in the lobby during morning hours, which is convenient for souvenir hunters.

 When I opened the door to my room in the Lahaina Kai Tower, however, I caught my breath.
 The spectacular view makes the Royal Lahaina Resort a must-stay destination.
 Honestly, on my last morning in Ka’anapali, I sat on my lanai, eating a pastry I purchased at the ice cream shop, trying to decide how I could move my family to the island so that I could enjoy that gorgeous ocean view every day.